digideskio/Knaves/README.md

 Knave's Canvas is based around two ideas:

 1. Card games consist of distinct "zones" for cards to occupy
-2. Card games have discrte events, moving or transforming cards
+2. Card games have discrete events which move or transform cards

 The playing area of any card game can be prepared by creating Zones.
 Each Zone is configured with a Layout that determines how the cards are arranged inside it.